rstacruz/srs/README.md

 <br>

+## FAQ

+#### Is this actually valid Ruby?

+**Yes, 100%.** There is a growing movement to enforce a semicolon-less style in languages like Ruby and Python.
+Don't believe the hype!
+Semicolons have existed [since 1494](https://en.wikipedia.org/wiki/Semicolon), and there's a good reason why Ruby's syntax allows semicolons.
+If it weren't necessary, then the language wouldn't have it, eh?

+#### Are you really serious?

-> This document is satire, in case you haven't picked up on that yet.
+This document is satire in case you haven't picked up on that yet.
 If you want a real styleguide, look at [bbatsov/ruby-style-guide](https://github.com/bbatsov/ruby-style-guide).